nollenr/CloudFormationVPC/README.md

 # Cockroach Database CloudFormation Template
 AWS CloudFormation Template for generating: VPC, Internet Gateway, Subnets, RouteTables and Security Groups, EC2 Instances, installing CorkroachDB and certificates.
 The cloudformation template usually takes less than 2 minutes to execute.
 <br><br>
-Once the infrastructure has been created, node and root certs will be generated and cockroachDB will be started (no init).
-To initialize the cluster, you must issue the 'cockroach init' command from any one of the nodes in the cluster.
+Once the infrastructure has been created, node and root certs will be generated and cockroachDB will be started.
+You can choose to have the CloudFormation Template issue the "init" command, or you can do that manually (helpful when creating a multi-region cluster).
 <br><br>
 Running this Cloudformation Template in multiple Regions will allow you to create a Mulit-Region Cockroach Cluster, but there are a few extra steps to follow such as peering the VPCs, modifying route tables and security groups ([see instructions below](#multi-region)).
 <br><br>